stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 This article describes an opinionated approach to low-maintenance tooling for using Terraform and OpenTofu in a monorepo, so that infrastructure definitions can be maintained in the same project, alongside other code.
 The tooling also enables projects to support:

 - Multiple separate infrastructure components ([root modules](https://opentofu.org/docs/language/modules/)) in the same code repository, as self-contained [stacks](#stacks)
-- Multiple instances of the same component with different configurations
+- Multiple instances of the same component with different configurations with [contexts](#contexts)
 - Temporary instances of a component for testing or development with [workspaces](https://opentofu.org/docs/language/state/workspaces/).
 - [Switching between Terraform and OpenTofu](#using-opentofu).
 Use the same tasks for both.